tassa-yoniso-manasi-karoto/go-pythainlp/README.md

 # go-pythainlp

-Basic Go bindings for PyThaiNLP using Docker containers and HTTP API.
+Go bindings for basic features of PyThaiNLP using Docker Compose.

 ## Features